An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Experimental Results

 While performing the experiments whose results are given in Table \ref{table:lzm_params} and \ref{table:r50_random}, we have initialized the weights of ResNet-50 with scaled Gaussian distribution proposed in \cite{he2015delving}.
-However, many ReId studies \cite{chen2017person, sarfraz2017pose} in the literature use pre-trained models instead of the models with randomly initialized weights.
-The vast majority of these pre-trained models are trained using ImageNet \cite{russakovsky2015imagenet} which is a large-scale image classification dataset.
-In this way, the information of the model capable for image classification is utilized for ReId.
-By following the same approach, we have conducted experiments using ResNet-50 pre-trained on ImageNet for each stream of our framework.
+However, many ReId studies \cite{kalayeh2018human, chen2017person, sarfraz2017pose} in the literature use pre-trained models instead of the models with randomly initialized weights.
+The vast majority of these pre-trained models are trained using ImageNet \cite{russakovsky2015imagenet}{,} which is a large-scale image classification dataset.
+In this way, the information of the model capable {of} image classification is utilized for ReId.
+By following the same approach, we have conducted experiments using ResNet-50 {models, which are} pre-trained on ImageNet{,} for each stream of our framework.
 The results are given in Table \ref{table:r50_imagenet}.
-In the 3rd and 4th streams of the framework, the number of channels of the input images are greater than 3 because the LZM pattern maps are used.
-Therefore, in the experiments, we remove the first convolutional layer (conv1) of the pre-trained ResNet-50 and insert a randomly initialized convolutional layer whose number of input channels matches the number of LZM pattern maps.
-For the first stream of the framework, we create 3-channel input images by repeating the grayscale/infrared images for R, G and B channels.
-If the results given in Table \ref{table:r50_random} and \ref{table:r50_imagenet} are compared, it is seen that we achieve a significant performance improvement for each stream by using pre-trained ResNet-50 models.
-With the concatenation of the features from 4 streams, we improve Rank1 and mAP by 6.6\% and 6.3\% as compared to the results in the last row of Table \ref{table:r50_random} and reach to 45\% and 45.9\%, respectively.
+In the {third} and {fourth} streams of the framework, the number of channels of the input images {is} greater than {three} because the LZM pattern maps are used.
+Therefore, in the experiments, we remove the first convolutional layer (conv1) of the pre-trained ResNet-50{.
+Then, we} insert a randomly initialized convolutional layer whose number of input channels matches the number of LZM pattern maps.
+For the first stream of the framework, we create {three-}channel input images by repeating the grayscale/infrared images for R, G{,} and B channels.
+If the results given in Table{s} \ref{table:r50_random} and \ref{table:r50_imagenet} are compared, it is seen that we achieve a significant performance improvement for each stream by using pre-trained ResNet-50 models.
+With the concatenation of the features from {four} streams, we improve Rank-1 and mAP by 6.6\% and 6.3\% as compared to the results in the last row of Table \ref{table:r50_random} and reach to 45\% and 45.9\%, respectively.